kthr/libEidomatica/README.md

 Licensing information
 ===============
-The code of this library is build for research purposes and published under the MIT licence.
+The code of this library is build for research purposes and published under the MIT license.
 It is part of the [Eidomatica](https://github.com/kthr/Eidomatica) Mathematica package.
-Third party algorithms/components in the lib directory have their own licence though.
+Third party algorithms/components in the lib directory have their own license though.
 Especially the gco algorithm, is only allowed to be redistributed for research purposes.

 Relevant publications: